/ Undergraduate /

 You’ll spend most of your time in face-to-face classes, developing your understanding of both legal issues and the core skills and competencies legal practitioners are expected to have.

-Whichever modules you choose, you’ll be taught by experts – former solicitors, barristers and/or active researchers who publish widely in Environmental Law, Human Rights Law, Legal History and Commercial Law.
+You’ll be taught by experts – former solicitors, barristers and/or active researchers who publish widely in Environmental Law, Human Rights Law, Legal History and Commercial Law.

 Beyond the Roehampton Law School, you’ll have opportunities to experience legal work in action through: